-standard kit is availabl screw from the implan which are available in with their respective pa expensive.
-This case re retrieval of a fractur implant body using sim a dental clinic.
-CASE REPORT and t of A 58-year-old woman to reported to departmen Dental Sciences, KIMSD are crown over the implar molar region.
-The crow ave screw-retained prosthe with composite which w with its prosthesis had of dental implants which can lead to mechanical complications.
+expensive.
+This retrieval of a implant body us a dental clinic.
+CASE REPORT I and ent of A 58-year-old w reported to dep Dental Sciences crown over the ations are crown over the molar region.
+The screw-retained with composite with its prosthe of dental implants which can lead to mechanical complications.
 Mechanical complications include crown fractures, framework fractures, problems of retention, screw loosening and screw fracture (3).
 A prosthetic screw is required to connect the superstructure to the implant body which is embedded in the alveolar bone.
 When this particular assembly is subjected to the multidimensional repetitive load at the time of mastication, mechanical complications tend to occur.
 The abutment screw or prosthesis screw loosening is one of the most frequent mechanical complications followed by the screw fracture, which have a common etiology like bruxism, ill-fitting superstructure or overloading (2).
 Screw fractures inside the implant make prosthesis retention impossible until and unless the broken segment of the screw is removed and replaced from the implant.
 Once the abutment screw gets fractured, no universal standard kit is available for retrieval of the fractured screw from the implant.
 The screw retrieval systems which are available in the market are only compatible with their respective particular implant system and are expensive.
 This case report highlights the successful retrieval of a fractured abutment screw from the implant body using simple armamentarium available in